RaviSriTejaKuriseti/COL226/Assignments 2-3/README.md

-Implemented Lexer,Parser,TypeChecker and Evaluator for a Toy Language consisting of Boolean Algebra and Integer Arithmetic in SML-NJ
+Implemented Lexer,Parser,TypeChecker and Evaluator for a Toy Language consisting of Boolean Algebra and Integer Arithmetic <br>
+in SML-NJ using ML-Lex and ML-Yacc